 How to Get Mud Out of Carpets?

-vacuum mud on carpet1.
-The first step is to let the mud dry.
+1. The first step is to let the mud dry.
 This might seem counter intuitive, but the mud will be much easier to remove dry and you want to avoid rubbing the mud deeper into your carpets fibers.
 If the mud is VERY wet, you can blot gently with a towel to prevent the moisture from soaking unto the carpet pad.
 No rubbing!
 It is much better to simply allow the mud to dry.

 2. Now that the mud is dry, slowly vacuum the affected areas to remove the dirt.
 Vacuuming slowly will remove more dirt then making quick passes.
 Vacuum for two or three times longer then you normally would.
 Make at least 16 passes over the muddy area, being sure to vacuum in all directions.
 The more vacuuming the better.

-water blot carpet3.
-After you have removed as much dirt as possible with the vacuum, it is time to move on to cleaning.
+3. After you have removed as much dirt as possible with the vacuum, it is time to move on to cleaning.
 What should you use?
 WATER!
 Simply heat up some water in the microwave and douse the areas.
 Why Water??
 See why Here.

 4. Use a folded up towel to blot the water out of the carpet.
 You can stand on it to increase absorption.
 A white cloth will allow you to see the stain lifting.